 The Finishing Process

-During this process the weaved webbing is dyed to colour match a specific brand or application.
+During this process the woven webbing is dyed to colour match a specific brand or application.
 The method and equipment used during the dyeing stage can impact the quality of the final product.

-Webbing Products for example is capable of dying nylon and polyester, utilising European continuous dyeing equipment, This helps us ensure a quality product and allows us to provide consistent colour at a cost-efficient rate of production.
-This is supported by the use of colour spectrophotometer to maintain colour consistency and allow for improved efficiencies within the finishing department.
+Webbing Products, for example, is capable of dying nylon and polyester, utilising European continuous dyeing equipment.
+This helps us to ensure a quality product and allows us to provide consistent colour at a cost-effective rate of production.
+This is supported by the use of a colour spectrophotometer to maintain colour consistency and allow for improved efficiencies within the finishing department.

 Printing and Cutting

 Printing is added to the webbing for branding and in some cases safety requirements.
 The webbing is then cut to length as specifications dictate.

 At Webbing Products we are offer a printing service that is capable of adding our clients logo or branding with widths from 20mm to 280mm to the final webbing product.
 We can also cut to length per your specifications and this option is available to order.